 The novel Hatchet by Gary Paulsen is a story of 13-year-old boy named Brian who finds himself stranded in the Canadian woods after his plane crashes.
 Facing a scarcity of food and shelter, Brian struggles to survive and learns to sustain himself through an appreciation for nature.
-The following CERCA Sets, Applied Lessons, and QuickCERCAs work well as supplementary texts because they explore the theme of man versus nature.
-These Applied Lessons require my students to use higher-order thinking skills and problem-solving strategies in order to complete the given writing assignments.
+The following Writing Modules, Writing Lessons, and Reading Practice work well as supplementary texts because they explore the theme of man versus nature.

 - How Can We Help Endangered Animals?
 (Grades 3-5; CCSS.CCRA.R.8)